All payments upon checkout will be made in Malaysian Ringgit. Conversions displayed is estimated based on current exchange rates.

 When tourists, travellers or holidaymakers talk of visiting Penang, they’re usually referring to the island, which is where you’ll find a number of family-friendly tourist attractions and beach-side resort towns as well as the bustling and historic state capital, Georgetown.

 Lets look at things to do in Penang for families, Tripcarte will also give you some ideas on where to find the best family rooms, hotels and accommodation in Penang.

 Getting to Penang and Transport on the Island

 Penang is an easy bus ride from Kuala Lumpur.
 Buses in Malaysia are excellent, comfortable and cheap.
 The bus takes you over the bridge, straight to the island where you can connect with local buses.

-Penang also has it’s own island airport with direct and frequent links to most neighboring countries, including Bangkok and Singapore.
+Penang also has its own island airport with direct and frequent links to most neighbouring countries, including Bangkok and Singapore.
 Find information on Penang Airport here.

 Finding Family Rooms and Accommodation in Penang

 Travelling with children, we find it’s often easier to book hotels in advance rather than travelling on-the-fly.
 We would certainly recommend booking online for Penang as we didn’t find it a very easy place to find accommodation on foot.

 Shangri-La’s Rasa Sayang Resort & Spa Batu Ferringhi